vlappdev/task-manager-hooks/z-notes.md

 004 - fixed header and added bord container (simple markup and style) 005 - added react router and separated code in 2 components(Dashboard and AddNewTask) 006 - separated components and added functionality
-007 - display in every board iterated task card
+007 - display in every board iterated task card c